Digital Credentials API

 The governance problem is delegation.
 If a human has a wallet and an AI agent operates the browser, who sees the prompt, who chooses the credential, who authorizes disclosure, and what is logged?
 Agent tooling should not treat credential presentation as another invisible browser action.
 A credential request can expose identity, eligibility, location-bound status, or government-linked attributes.
 It needs human-facing review, clear purpose, scoped disclosure, and audit records.

 The first risk is request proliferation.
-The W3C draft explicitly discusses the risk of unnecessary requests for government and non-government credentials.
-Once a request ceremony becomes easy, websites can normalize credential checks for low-stakes interactions.
+The W3C draft explicitly discusses unnecessary credential requests for government and non-government credentials and notes that verifiers may have incentives to over-request.
+Once a request ceremony becomes easy, websites can normalize credential checks for low-stakes interactions and exclude people who lack the requested wallet or document.

 The second risk is correlation.
-The draft's privacy material discusses verifier-verifier linkability and the need for unlinkable exchanges between verifiers and credential managers.
-If a browser prompt repeatedly exposes stable identifiers or rich attributes, it can turn privacy-preserving credentials into tracking infrastructure.
+The draft's privacy material discusses verifier-verifier linkability, verifier-issuer linkability, "phone home" mechanisms, status-check leakage, and incidental data leakage.
+If a browser prompt repeatedly exposes stable identifiers, rich attributes, wallet metadata, or credential availability, a privacy-preserving credential system can become tracking infrastructure.

 The third risk is blurred responsibility.
-The draft says implementation of credential managers, digital wallets, operating systems, platform security, and transport layers is outside parts of the API's scope.
-A relying party still needs policy for verifier authorization, credential minimization, issuer trust, wallet compromise, revocation, and appeal.
+The draft says credential-manager implementation, wallet storage, platform security, and transport-layer details are outside parts of the API's scope.
+A relying party still needs policy for verifier authorization, credential minimization, issuer trust, wallet compromise, revocation, refusal, correction, and appeal.

 - Separate API, protocol, and credential.
 Identify which layer is doing browser mediation, exchange, proof, storage, and policy validation.